 Throughout your orthodontic treatment period, you may need to schedule regular appointments at the dental offices.
 The orthodontist will inspect your teeth and ensure you remain on track according to the treatment plan.
 The orthodontists also tighten and adjust your brackets to achieve an ideal realignment.
 You may also bring in any broken braces parts for repair.

-Effective Care Begins with You
+When Taking Care Of Your Braces, Effective Treatment Begins with You

 Braces are excellent options to straighten your smile and improve your oral health.
 You may need to look after your braces with the tips above to achieve the best outcome.
 For more information on how to look after your braces, feel free to consult Dr. Herman at Four Corners Orthodontics and Dental.